EphraimElvis/ohmyfood/README.md

-## ohmyfood is a school project that enable
+## ohmyfood is a school project that enables

 - online food ordering from the company.